-Place tofu in a bowl and add dry ingredients.
-Mix well.
-Take a small handful of tofu and squeeze.
+Take a small handful of tofu mixture and squeeze.
 If it seems too dry, add a couple of tablespoons of water and mix.
 Test again.
-You are looking for the tofu to hold together and not crumble.
+You want the tofu to hold together and not crumble.
 If it is still too dry, add more water, one tablespoon at a time.

 Oil a 9x13-inch dish and pat half the tofu mixture onto bottom of dish.
-Add the stuffing (recipe below), covering the tofu bottom, leaving enough room to finish the dish with the remaining tofu.
+Add the stuffing (recipe below) and cover the bottom layer.
+Leave enough space in the dish to cover with the remaining tofu mixture.
 This recipe makes more stuffing than can comfortably fill the dish.
 The excess can be cooked in a small bowl (cover with foil before baking).

-Top the stuffing with the remaining tofu and baste with the Ginger-Garlic Basting Sauce.
+Baste with the Ginger-Garlic Basting Sauce.
 Bake at 425° F for 10 minutes.
-Turn heat to 375° F for 20 minutes or until roast is golden brown on top.
+Turn heat to 375° F for 20 minutes or until the roast is golden brown on top.

 Serve with Savory Gravy (recipe below) and Fresh Cranberry Relish. http://veggiefestchicago.org/recipe/fresh-cranberry-relish/